IKKUengine/SimulatedCPSLabVIEWEnergySystem/README.md

 ## Concept of Energy Management System
-The aim is to establish a management layer that has an influence on the regulation of the energy system.
+The aim is to establish a management layer that has an influence on the control of the energy system.
 In this way, higher adaptation strategies can be implemented.

 <img src="LayerOfSbstraction.png" width=35%>